 Apollo comes with a simple method

-fetchMore() that you can use to implement offset pagination with infinite scroll.
+fetchMore() that you can use to implement offset pagination with infinite scroll in

-This kind of pagination is very popular in modern applications due to its convenience: Data is presented as an endless
+Offset pagination is very popular in modern applications due to its convenience: The data is presented as an endless

 stream, and you can infinitely scroll without reaching the end (in theory).
 In this tutorial, we explain how such

-pagination can be implemented in a React application using Apollo and
+pagination can be implemented in a React application with Apollo and

-So what needs to be done to achieve the desired effect?
+So how such pagination is done?
 The next short section summarizes what you need to do.

 How to implement offset-based pagination with Apollo and React

-- Apollo Client to use Apollo in React.
+- Apollo Client to use GraphQL in React

 react-apolloto use custom React components

-Using the listed technologies, we can create resolvers, components, and Apollo Client instance and implement pagination.
+Using the listed technologies, we can create necessary GraphQL resolvers, React components, and an instance of Apollo Client instance in order to implement pagination: